Implant-supported replacement teeth look better, function better, and give patients more dental confidence, than any other tooth replacements.

 - Disclosing tablets to stain the locations of plaque accumulation

-You must be committed to daily performance of dental hygiene at home, and also to regular visits to your A Plus Dental dentist.
+You must be committed to daily performance of dental hygiene at home, and also to regular visits to your Campbelltown dentist.
 We recommend that you see us every 3 to 6 months for a professional exam and cleaning.
 The dental implants should be examined with an X-ray annually to assure that all is well.

 What Happens If Dental Implants Are Not Properly Cared For?